SonaliP11/Little-Genius-Academy/README.md

 - Special thanks to the instructors and mentors - **Emma Lamont**, **Spencer**, and **Ruairidh MacArthur** for their invaluable guidance and support throughout the process.

-We would like to thank -**Mark Briscoe** for his valuable git guidance.
+- We would like to thank  instructor - **Mark Briscoe** for his valuable git guidance.

 - We would also like to express our gratitude to our amazing team for their hard work, dedication, and collaboration in bringing "Little Genius Academy" to life.